jckmrrssy/Drink-Order/README.md

 ## Planned updates

 At the moment, this app is the minimum viable product.
 We hope to make updates to improve the UI/UX, and add more pricing functionality and features (such as setting a target cost, markup %, etc).
-We also have plans to build out a mobile version of the applicaiton using React Native, to make it even easier for managers to quickly price out their menus.
+We also have plans to build out a mobile version of the application using React Native, to make it even easier for managers to quickly price out their menus.